 There is a huge misconception that ozone is smog, but it’s not.
 When smog levels are discussed, ozone is targeted because it is relative to smog conditions and is much easier to measure than other components that smog form.
 Ozone is actually there to help eliminate smog.

-Ozone is an oxidizer and disinfectant commercially available that can be used in water and air treatment.
-It has been approved by the FDA, USDA, and the EPA as an antimicrobial disinfectant.
-Ozone requires only cold water, reduces the need for chemicals, and is created on-site, on-demand.
+Ozone is an oxidizer and disinfectant commercially available for water and air treatment.
+It has is approved by the FDA, USDA, and the EPA as antimicrobial disinfectants.
+Ozone systems require only cold water, reduces the need for chemicals, and are made on-site, on-demand.

-It is a smarter alternative to salt, chlorine, and other chemicals and can oxidize and reduce microorganisms such as bacteria, fungus, and viruses in water faster than chlorine and faster than bromine.
-Ozone can be used to reduce odor and color.
-It can also be used for the flocculation of organic material which simplifies mechanical filtration.
-The best part, it is generated at the point of use and is easily converted back to oxygen.
+It is a more innovative alternative to salt, chlorine, and other chemicals.
+It can oxidize and reduce microorganisms such as bacteria, fungus, and viruses in water faster than chlorine and faster than bromine.
+Ozone reduces odor and color.
+It can also be used for the flocculation of organic material, which simplifies mechanical filtration.
+It is generated at the point of use and then reverts back to oxygen.

 How is Ozone used for Water & Air Purification?

-When ozone is used properly, it can be a very effective tool for many applications, especially at high concentrations.
+When used correctly, ozone is very effective for many applications, especially at high concentrations.
 It must be made on-site and used immediately.
-Ozone generators produce ozone first by compressing ambient air, then separating it out and concentrating the oxygen.
-Then the oxygen runs through a high-voltage device, called a corona, essentially “lightning in a bottle”.
+Ozone generators produce ozone first by compressing ambient air, then separating it and concentrating the oxygen.
+The oxygen runs through a high-voltage device, called a corona, essentially “lightning in a bottle.”
 The generator then “injects” the gaseous ozone into the water using negative pressure or a vacuum.